wavded/www/content/post/promises-draft.md

 > A promise is an abstraction for asynchronous programming.
 It's an object that proxies for the return value or the exception thrown by a function that has to do some asynchronous processing. -- [Kris Kowal on JSJ](http://javascriptjabber.com/037-jsj-promises-with-domenic-denicola-and-kris-kowal/)

-Callbacks are the simplest possible mechanism for handling asynchronous code in JavaScript.
-Yet, raw callbacks sacrifice the control flow, exception handling, and function semantics that developers are familiar with in synchronous code.
-Promises offer a way to get that control back.

 The core component of a promise object is its `then` method.
 The `then` method is how you get the return value (known as the _fulfillment value_) or the exception thrown (known as the _rejection reason_) from an asynchronous operation. `then` takes two optional callbacks as arguments, which we'll call `onFulfilled` and `onRejected`:

 ```javascript